moigagoo/norm/docs/src/reference.md

 These procs are available in `withDb` and `withCustomDb` macros regardless of the backend used.

-##  Setting Up Database
+##  Setting Up and Tearing Down Database

 -   `createTables(force = false)`

-    Generate and execute an SQL database schema from a type section.
+    Generate and execute DB schema for all models.

-    Run once to initialize the DB.

     `force=true` prepends `DROP TABLE IF EXISTS` for all genereated tables.